TulaUnogi/bat-choice-clothing/README.md

 > Acknowledgements

 - Tutors:
     - Holly for helping me with Stripe orders not processing
+    - Jason for helping with category sorting
+    - John for helping with reviews saving and disappearing trash icon in bag
+    - Oisin for spotting lacking .save() that was preventing products getting sold out
+    - Sarah for helping with Internal Server Error for allauth in production
+- My Mentor Narender Singh for all the patience and support

 ##### [ Back to Top ](#table-of-contents)